Ametist3d/SimilaritySearch/README.md

 # SimilaritySearch

-A project for performing similarity search on text data.
+A project for performing similarity search on various data.
+Currently supported data:
+ - text

 ## Installation